mooreniemi/mooreniemi.github.io/_posts/2016-09-18-combinators.md

 e.size == 1 }`.
 Bit of a mouthful eh?
 And do you follow[^2] exactly what
 I'm doing here, like, intent-wise?)

-If I can accept some duplication, I can do something pretty clearer:
+If I can accept some duplication, I can do something pretty clear:

 ```ruby
 a.map(&:length) == b.map(&:length)